Table of Contents:

 *AUDIT AND FINANCIAL RETURNS For companies with annual turnover over SGD 5 million, annual audited accounts are required to be filed by a qualified Singapore auditor and filed with the Singapore Registry.
 However, companies are exempt if they have less than 20 members, are individuals and not corporations and have a turnover of less than SGD 5 million

-A Singapore Company requires the following information to begin the application process:
+A Singapore company formation requires the following information to begin the application process:

 Singapore Private Limited Companies enjoy attractive tax exemptions and incentives.
 Singapore has a territorial based taxes system.